-Assuming all stock options granted under the Endo Pharma LLC stock option plans that are registered on this prospectus are exercised into common stock and sold (and assuming no additional such stock options are exercised), there will be stock options remaining to be exercised under the Endo Pharma LLC stock option plans.
-Using a weighted average exercise price of \$2.60 per share and an assumed tax rate of 38.3%, if all of these remaining stock options under the Endo Pharma LLC stock options plans were vested and exercised, and assuming the market price of our common stock was per share, we generally would be able to deduct, for income tax purposes, compensation of approximately \$ million payable to Endo Pharma LLC.
+Assuming the approximately 10.5 million shares underlying stock options granted under the Endo Pharma LLC stock option plans that are registered on this prospectus are exercised into common stock and sold (and assuming no additional stock options under the Endo Pharma LLC stock option plans are exercised), there will be approximately 22 million stock options remaining to be exercised under the Endo Pharma LLC stock option plans.
+Using a weighted average exercise price of \$2.60 per share and an assumed tax rate of 38.3%, if all of these remaining stock options under the Endo Pharma LLC stock options plans were vested and exercised, and assuming the price of our common stock was \$21.00 per share, we generally would be able to deduct, for income tax purposes, compensation of approximately \$405 million, which could result in a tax benefit amount of approximately \$155 million payable to Endo Pharma LLC.
 Under the terms of the tax sharing agreement, we must pay all such tax benefit amounts to Endo Pharma LLC to the extent these tax benefits are usable by us as described above.

 We were successful in our patent challenge against Purdue Frederick for our generic OxyContin product.
-Purdue has announced its intention to appeal, and if we receive an unfavorable ruling by the appeals court, we may be liable for damages and the price of our common stock may decline.
-The Purdue Frederick Company filed suit against us in October 2000 (and again in March 2001 and August 2001) alleging that our bioequivalent versions of OxyContin, for which we have filed an ANDA, violate three of their patents.
+Purdue has appealed, and if we receive an unfavorable ruling by the appeals court, we may be liable for damages and the price of our common stock may decline.

+The Purdue Frederick Company filed suit against us in October 2000 (and again in March 2001 and August 2001) alleging that our 10mg, 20mg, 40mg and 80mg bioeguivalent versions of OxyContin, for which we have filed an ANDA, violate three of their patents.
 The trial of the patent claims concluded in June 2003.
-The U.S. District Court for the Southern District of New York issued an Opinion and Order on January 5, 2004 holding that, while Endo infringes the three Purdue patents, the patents are unenforceable due to inequitable conduct.
-The district court, therefore, dismissed the patent claims against us and EPI, declared the patents invalid, and enjoined Purdue from further enforcement of the patents.
+The U.S. District Court for the Southern District of New York issued an Opinion and Order on January 5, 2004 holding that, while Endo infringes the three Purdue patents, the patents are unenforceable due to Purdue is inequitable conduct.
+Accordingly, the district court dismissed the patent claims against us and EPI, declared the patents invalid, and enjoined Purdue from further enforcement of the patents.
 Purdue filed an appeal as well as motions to stay the injunction against the enforcement of their patents pending the outcome of the appeal and to expedite the appeal.
 Both motions were denied on March 18, 2004.
 We can make no prediction as to how the appellate court will rule in any such appeal, nor can we predict the timing or effect of the ruling on the price of our common stock or on our generic strategy.
-Although we have made no determination as to whether to launch our bioequivalent versions of OxyContin immediately or to wait until appelate review of the district court s decision, if we do launch our versions of generic OxyContin and the district court s ruling is overturned on appeal, we may be liable for lost profits and damages to Purdue and costs associated with the launching of our products.
+As disclosed on May 17, 2004, we have decided to wait until appelate review of the district court∏s decision to launch our 10mg, 20mg and 40mg bioequivalent versions of generic OxyContin.
+If we receive an unfavorable ruling from the appeals court, we may be unable to sell our generic OxyContin, and the price of our stock may decline.
+However, if upon further examination we determine that it is in our best interest to launch one or more of our bioequivalent versions of OxyContin in advance of the appellate court decision and the district court s ruling is overturned on appeal, we may be liable for lost profits and damages to Purdue and costs associated with the launching of our products.
 Our payment of those amounts may materially adversely affect our business, financial condition and cash flows.
-Whether or not we have launched our bioequivalent versions of generic OxyContin, if we receive an unfavorable ruling from the appeals court, we may be unable to sell our generic OxyContin.